JAMA October 15, 2019

 Endpoint

-Composite of cardiovascular death, nonfatal MI, nonfatal stroke, or hospitalized angina
+Composite of death from cardiovascular causes, nonfatal myocardial infarction, nonfatal stroke, or hospitalization for angina

-Key result: Despite successful weight loss and improved glycemic control, the intensive lifestyle intervention did not reduce the rate of cardiovascular events compared to standard care.
+Key result: The intensive lifestyle intervention achieved significant weight loss and improved fitness but did not significantly reduce the rate of cardiovascular events.

 Tailored to your role